haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Medium construct, unaligned
 Armor Class 18 (natural armor) Hit Points 33 (6d8 + 6)
 Speed 25 ft.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 263

 STR
 DEX
 CON